How Long Does it Take to Become a Realtor in Nova Scotia? Your Complete 2026 Guide

 Step 5: Secure Errors & Omissions Insurance (1 Week)

-After you submit your license application to the Commission you will be issued a restricted license to obtain Errors and Omissions (E&O) insurance.
-E&O is mandatory for all licensees in Nova Scotia and is purchased through the Nova Scotia Association of REALTORS®.
+After you submit your license application to the Commission and it is processed, you can then obtain mandatory Errors and Omissions (E&O) insurance through the Nova Scotia Association of REALTORS®.

 What You Need to Know: